 Bedtime: 1 cup of turmeric milk (haldi doodh) or turmeric latte, which is nothing but a glass of warm milk with a pinch of turmeric and dry ginger powder.

 *The diet chart might vary based on the severity of your condition and other health risks such as diabetes, hypertension, or thyroid disease.
-Hence, it is advised to talk to your dietician to get a customized diet plan based on your diet pattern, heath condition, and risk factors.
+Hence, it is advised to talk to your dietician to get a customized diet plan based on your diet pattern, health condition, and risk factors.

 (The article is reviewed by Dr. Lalit Kanodia, General Physician)